Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	Only available when IPVS is compiled with CONFIG_IP_VS_DEBUG enabled.

-	Higher debugging levels include the messages for lower debugging levels, so setting debug level 2, includes level 0, 1 and 2 messages.
-Thus, logging becomes more and more verbose the higher the level.
+	Higher debugging levels include the woke messages for lower debugging levels, so setting debug level 2, includes level 0, 1 and 2 messages.
+Thus, logging becomes more and more verbose the woke higher the level.

 drop_entry - INTEGER